Quantile Hedging in a Semi-Static Market with Model Uncertainty: Introduction

-Finally, the agent can use the optimal quantile hedging strategy in the discretized market as an approximate strategy in the original market.
-Its performance can be quantified (Theorem \ref{convergence} and \ref{convergence-c}): to achieve the target expected success ratio in the original market, the agent can use the approximate strategy corresponding to a slightly higher expected success ratio, with some extra initial capital, which account for the error from discretization.
-Furthermore, if the models of the original market include sufficiently many tree models, then the quantile hedging price in the discretized market converges to that in the original market.
+Since a dominating measure exists in the discretized model, the generalized Neyman-Pearson Lemma in \cite{LSY13,Gushchin2015} gives the solution to the associated randomized composite hypothesis test from the dual representations in Section \ref{dual}, and guarantees the existence of the optimal quantile hedging strategy in the discretized market.
+The agent can use this strategy as an approximation in the original market.
+Its performance can be quantified (Theorem \ref{convergence} and \ref{convergence-c}): to achieve the target expected success ratio in the original market, the agent can use the approximate strategy corresponding to a higher expected success ratio, which is arbitrarily close to the target, with some extra initial capital, which accounts for the discretization error.
+Furthermore, if the set of models in the original market includes sufficiently many probability measures that are finitely supported, which always allow price movements greater than or equal to a given (arbitrarily small) threshold (see definition \ref{JC}), then the quantile hedging price in the discretized market converges to that in the original market, and the approximate strategy is asymptotically optimal.
+The maximum expected success ratio and the quantile hedging price can be calculated numerically, by solving a nonlinear programming problem, as demonstrated in Section \ref{example}.

-The rest of the paper is organized as follows: Section \ref{model} sets up the model of a semi-static market with model uncertainty.
-Section \ref{dual} defines the quantile hedging problem and presents the dual representations of the quantile hedging price and the maximum expected success ratio for a path dependent contingent claim.
-Section \ref{discrete} discusses the discretization of the path space and proves that no arbitrage condition holds in the discretized market.
-Section \ref{strategy} discusses the performance of the approximate strategy in the original market and the convergence of the approximating quantile hedging price.
-Section \ref{example} gives an example of numerical calculation of the quantile hedging price.
-Some of the technical lemmas are put in the Appendix.
+The rest of the paper is organized as follows: Section \ref{model} sets up a semi-static market with model uncertainty, and defines the quantile hedging problem.
+Section \ref{dual} presents the dual representations of the quantile hedging price and the maximum expected success ratio.
+Section \ref{discrete} defines the discretized market and the corresponding model uncertainty, which are shown to satisfy the no arbitrage condition.
+Section \ref{discrete-q} solves the quantile hedging problem in the discretized market.
+Section \ref{approximate} examines the performance of the approximate hedging strategy in the original market and the convergence of the approximate quantile hedging price.
+Section \ref{example} shows examples of numerical calculation of the quantile hedging price.
+Some technical lemmas are in the Appendix.